MarcinPolewski/Project-flashcards/ENDPOINTS_DOCUMENTATION.md

 # API Documentation: FlashcardProgress Controller

 ## Overview
 The `FlashcardProgressController` class is a REST controller responsible for managing flashcard progress data.
-It provides endpoints for retrieving, creating, updating, and deleting flashcard progress entries.
+It provides endpoints for retrieving flashcard progress entries.

 ## Dependencies
 This class relies on the following repositories and entities: